The Lockdown Series: Key 1 - Unlock Mindfulness

 None of us had ever imagined that one day, the world would come to a standstill.
 That everybody around the globe would be sitting home – scared and agitated, and the reason wouldn’t be the army of an enemy country invading our lands, but the terror of a virus.
 Well, to be fair, this tiny virus is just as destructive and fatal – it had the power to confine us to the limits of our homes, and it did.

 The lockdown is the only thing everybody is talking about everywhere.
 However, there’s still a glimmer of hope shining from behind the chaos of this “new reality”.
 All you need to do is look.
 There is an opportunity staring at us – an opportunity to reboot and unlock new experiences.

-This is the first part of a series of articles where we talk about the ‘keys’ that help manage things in and around you.
+This is the first part of a series of articles where we talk about the ‘keys’ that help manage things despite the safety measures after covid 19.
 And in this first part, we’ll talk about the first key: mindfulness.

 What Is Mindfulness?

 Sounds so fancy, doesn’t it?
 Mindfulness has a way of sounding complicated but is an extremely simple ideology.
 It is nothing but our ability as individuals to be fully present, aware of where we are and what we are doing, and not be overwhelmed by what’s happening around.

 Things that you can do in times like these are limited, and especially due to the strict precautions after coronavirus.
 Fortunately, being mindful is still an option available.
 Here are a few deeds you can do.